Visiting the Waipio Valley on the Big Island

 Take a step back in time with a visit to the lush Waipio Valley on the Big Island, known as the Valley of the Kings, for its historic role in the Hawaiian civilization.
 Learn about this stunning valley on the Hamakua Coast.

-A Little History on Waipio Valley
+History of the Waipio Valley

-Due to its historical importance to the Hawaiian people, Waipio Valley is known to be among the most breathtaking and sacred places on the islands.
+Due to its historical importance to the Hawaiian people, Waipio Valley is known to be among the most sacred places on the islands.
 Many stories about ancient Hawaiian gods you hear of today were set in the Waipio Valley long before settlers roamed the land.

 Waipio Valley Big Island of Hawaii - Exotic Estates - by John Di Rienzo

-Visiting Waipio Valley
+The Waipio Valley Today

 Today, less than 100 native Hawaiian residents reside in the valley and live purely off the land.
 This makes Waipio Valley a significant and sensitive place for the Hawaiian people.